Picture this: you are on a boat, gliding peacefully through clear, turquoise waters, between soaring limestone cliffs.

 It takes so long to get down, I actually have time to think.
 I distinctly remember thinking, ‘wow, this is a long drop, where is the water?‘.

 (I wish I was also making that part up.
-Graceful as always, you guys!)
+Graceful as always!)

 It doesn’t feel like I went under water that far at all.
 But hey, what do I know, I was busy drinking the ocean.
 I am completely shocked when I pop up.
 Utterly shocked.
 I absolutely cannot believe I did that!!!